lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **Brakia** _(02-Jul-18 06:09 PM)_

-> `Well, it's not the worst thing you can do.`
+> Well, it's not the worst thing you can do.

 **PlasmaPerson** _(02-Jul-18 06:09 PM)_

-> you should ditch this boring job and have a little fun instead
+> You should ditch this boring job and have a little fun instead.

 **Finna Steel Christmas** _(02-Jul-18 06:10 PM)_